Danmarks Designskole

-The Royal Danish Academy of Fine Arts, School of Design, more commonly known as the Danish Design School (Danish: Danmarks Designskole. often abbreviated as DKDS) is an institution of higher education in Copenhagen, Denmark, offering a five-year design education consisting of a three-year Bachelor programme and a two-year Master in design as well as conducting research within the fields of arts, crafts and design.
+The Royal Danish Academy of Fine Arts, School of Design (Det Kongelige Akademi), more commonly known as the Danish Design School (Danmarks Designskole, DKDS) is an institution of higher education in Copenhagen, Denmark, offering a five-year design education consisting of a three-year Bachelor programme and a two-year Master in design as well as conducting research within the fields of arts, crafts and design.
 Danmarks Designskole is an institution under the Ministry of Science, Innovation and Higher Education.